minuva/ph-prompt-attack-detect-plugin/README.md

 3. Head to the Manage apps tab.
 4. Install app advanced button
 5. "Install from GitHub, GitLab or npm" using this repository's URL.
-6. Click on apps Apps tab, and it will prompt with API_SERVER_URL (e.g. http://localhost:9612).
+6. Click on the Apps tab, and it will prompt you for the API_SERVER_URL (e.g., http://localhost:9612, or http://prompt-attack:9612 if running in a Docker container in the postlang network).